-In general terms, in our fiscal year ending March 31, 2024, PSP Investments has taken the following steps to prevent and/or reduce risks of Forced Labour and Modern Slavery in our activities and supply chains:
+In general terms, in the fiscal year ending March 31, 2025, PSP Investments has taken the following steps to assess, manage, prevent and/or reduce the risks of forced labour, child labour, and other forms of modern slavery ("Forced Labour and Modern Slavery") in our activities and supply chains.

-- We established a dedicated Forced Labour and Modern Slavery Working Group to oversee our efforts to prevent and/or reduce Forced Labour and Modern Slavery risks: - We conducted an external assessment of our policies and procedures in respect of Forced Labour and Modern Slavery risks: - We conducted a mapping of our direct supply chains for goods and services and an internal assessment of the Forced Labour and Modern Slavery risks that may be present in those supply chains; - We developed training for our teams on Forced Labour and Modern Slavery; - We developed and updated our frameworks, processes or tools to enhance our ability to identify and reduce risks of Forced Labour and Modern Slavery in our activities and direct supply chains for goods and services; - We are developing a Supplier Code of Conduct ("Supplier Code") which will set out the standards PSP Investments expects our direct suppliers of goods and services to uphold, including prohibitions on any form of Forced Labour and Modern Slavery.
+- We continued our dedicated Forced Labour and Modern Slavery Working Group to oversee the completion of this Report, as well as our efforts to assess, manage, prevent and/or reduce Forced Labour and Modern Slavery risks.
+We also established Terms of Reference describing its governance; - We conducted an internal assessment of our policies and procedures with a view to determining whether updates were necessary in respect of Forced Labour and Modern Slavery risks; - We conducted a high-level mapping of our direct supply chains for goods and services and an internal assessment of the Forced Labour and Modern Slavery risks that may be present in those supply chains; - We conducted an external assessment of the risks of Forced Labour and Modern Slavery that may be present in our direct supply chains for goods; - We conducted a high-level mapping (on the basis of countries and sectors) of our internally managed investments and certain externally managed investments for all asset classes; - We provided training on Forced Labour and Modern Slavery as part of (i) the general Code of Conduct ("Code") training offered to our workforce, and (ii) more specifically-targeted training offered to investment teams and other business groups whose functions may involve recognizing Forced Labour and Modern Slavery risks; - We finalized our Supplier Code of Conduct ("Supplier Code") which sets the standards that PSP Investments expects our direct suppliers of goods and services to uphold, including prohibitions on any form of Forced Labour and Modern Slavery; and - We developed and/or updated our frameworks, processes, controls or tools to enhance our ability to identify and mitigate Forced Labour and Modern Slavery risks in our operational and investment activities and direct supply chains for goods and services, and to comply with our obligations under this Act and the MSA.